Photosynthesis in Higher Plants: Overview, Topics, MCQs, Books, Tips

 D. glycolysis

-ANS: Photorespiration
+Ans: Photorespiration

-2. The stomatal opening is where water vapor leaves the plant leaf.
+2. The stomatal opening is where water vapour leaves the plant leaf.
 During photosynthesis, carbon dioxide diffuses into the plant through the same stomatal opening.
 Choose one of the following explanations.
 (NEET – I 2016)

 A. It is possible for both processes to occur simultaneously since the diffusion coefficient of water and CO2 differs